wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 ### Standard signing

-Standard signing and clear signing both affects the cleartext file itself.
+Standard signing and clear signing both create ciphertext from the cleartext input file:
-Standard signing is used with encryption.
+   * Standard signing is used with encryption.
-Clear signing wraps the input with plaintext signature.
+   * Clear signing wraps the input with a plaintext signature.
+   <br /><br />

 1. To sign a plaintext file with your secret key: